Fraud Blocker

 Make sure that your bedroom is dark, quiet, and cool.
 These conditions are ideal for sleeping.
 If you can’t control the noise in your environment, try using a white noise machine or earplugs to block out sound.

-Do Some Yoga First Thing In Morning
+Do Some Yoga First Thing In the Morning

 Yoga is a great way to start your day and help improve your sleep.
 There are many different yoga poses that can help relax your body and mind.
 Some of the best poses for improving sleep include child’s pose, cat-cow pose, and corpse pose.

-Child’s pose is a goodpose for relaxation and can be done by anyone, regardless of experience level.
+Child’s pose is a good pose for relaxation and can be done by anyone, regardless of experience level.
 To do child’s pose, start on your hands and knees with your back straight.
 Then, slowly lower your butt down to your heels and stretch your arms out in front of you.
 Hold this pose for 30 seconds to 1 minute.

 Cat-cow pose is another good one for relaxation and can also be done by anyone, regardless of experience level.
 To do cat-cow pose, start on your hands and knees with your back straight.
 As you inhale, arch your spine up towards the ceiling and look up.
 Then, as you exhale, round your spine down towards the floor and tuck your chin to your chest.
 Repeat this sequence 10 times.